3rfaan/dotfiles-hyprland/README.md

 # Arch Linux Install & Ricing

+> [!WARNING]
+> This repository is no longer maintained.
+I switched to sway and a minimal setup.

 This is a full installation and customization guide for Arch Linux.

 ℹ️ **If you already have a running Arch system with the necessary packets installed, you can go to the [Quick Ricing](#quick-ricing) section.**